Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

   in your Computer.
 It normally contains details on your GPU device and APIs to create a Logical Device.
 Each item pointing to the GPU hardware you have.
-So, if we have Single NVidia GPU, we will get a single item, which we can `open` and later on use as _Logical Device_.
+So, if we have Single NVidia GPU, we will get a single item, which we can `open` and later on use as a _Logical Device_.
-* **Logical Device** - Basically it is a application interface to communicate with our GPU.
-In `gfx-hal` to get logical device, you need to open `physical_device`.
+* **Logical Device** - Basically it is an application interface to communicate with our GPU.
+In `gfx-hal` to get a logical device, you need to open `physical_device`.

 *Details discussed later.*

-## Instantiating Adapters, Logical Device and Device Queue Group
+## Instantiating Adapters, Logical Device, and Device Queue Group

-In GPU there is not direct relation to Physical Device, instead `gfx-hal` provides us API to get Adapter instance, which has Physical Device instance and various Queue family details.
+In GPU there is no direct relation to Physical Device, instead `gfx-hal` provides us API to get Adapter instance, which has Physical Device instance and various Queue family details.

-I hope you have already read details on how to get reference of <Link href={`${prevRecord.link}`}>gfx-hal Instance and it's Surface</Link>.
+I hope you have already read details on how to get a reference to <Link href={`${prevRecord.link}`}>gfx-hal Instance and its Surface</Link>.
 If not, please read it once before continuing.

-We would get a list of `adapters` from `instance`.
+We would get a list of `adapters` from an `instance`.

 We need to update our `Renderer` struct and it's implementation a bit for this.